Efficient Generative Prediction for EHR Foundation Models: The SCOPE and REACH Estimators: Introduction

-Despite these advantages, this technique has a number of unique limitations.
-The primary limitation of this technique is its extreme computational expense.
-Performing future timeline simulations for new patients demands significantly more computational resources than applying or even training a logistic regression model on the hidden state representations of a sequence.
-In one of our experiments, performing inference to generate future timelines took more than $8$ times longer than the GPU hours used to train the entire next token prediction model.
-This computational intensity could be a major barrier to prospective clinical deployment, particularly in acute settings such as the intensive care unit (ICU) where risk estimates may need to be refreshed frequently and with low latency.
-If inference-time requirements remain high, the method may be limited to offline or low-frequency use rather than real-time decision support.
+Inference by simulating future timelines is often much more computationally demanding than traditional supervised prediction methods, limiting the adoption of the technique.
+In additional experiments reproducing the pipeline of an existing paper (Appendices [\ref{app:abt_ethos}],[\ref{app:ea_empirical}],[\ref{sec.inf_time_red}],[\ref{app:mortality_perf}], and [\ref{app:icu_adm_perf}]), performing inference to generate future timelines required more than $1500$ A100 GPU hours~\citep{Ren25}.
+This could be a major barrier to prospective clinical deployment, particularly in acute settings such as the intensive care unit (ICU) where risk estimates may need to be refreshed frequently and with low latency.
+Without reducing inference-time requirements, the method may be limited to offline or low-frequency use rather than real-time decision support.